ChemeketaCS/csweb/content/assignments/cs290/current/05/_index.md

 new data is displayed.

-For example, I might add a text field where the user can enter an author name and a button that will get that value and retrieve `"books/author/" + authorName`.
+For example, I might add a text field where the user can enter an author name and a button that will get that value and retrieve something like `"books/author/" + authorName` or `"books?author=" + authorName` as appropriate for the API.
+If the API does not support parameters, you can instead use your javascript to select and display only the matching records.

 We have not covered forms, but here is an HTML snippet you can use to make a text field where the user can enter some information and a button to execute the search.
 If you want more than